catrinehom/ContigExtractor/README.md

 ### Move to bin
 You might want to move the program to your bin to make the program globally excecutable.
-The placement of your bin depends on your system configuration, but comman paths is:
+The placement of your bin depends on your system configuration, but common paths is:

 ```bash
 /usr/local/bin/